yoeljacobsen/AACarInfo/README.md

 *   Launcher `MainActivity` added to the `:app` module, making the app visible and launchable from the phone's app drawer.
 *   Android Auto category updated to `androidx.car.app.category.NAVIGATION` and `allowedTemplates` meta-data configured with fully qualified template names in `AndroidManifest.xml`.
 *   `compileSdk` and `targetSdk` aligned to API 35 across all modules.
-*   **Current Status:** The app appears in the phone's app drawer (displays a blank page).
-On the DHU, it is still not listed.
+*   **Current Status:** The app now compiles successfully.
+The Android Auto category has been updated to `NAVIGATION`, which should make it appear in the DHU.
+Visual verification is currently blocked by a `sudo` password issue with the DHU script.

 ## Future Enhancements